 If perforation occurs, locate and remove Kyleena.
 Surgery may be required.
 Delayed detection or removal of Kyleena in case of perforation may result in migration outside the uterine cavity, adhesions, peritonitis, intestinal perforations, intestinal obstruction, abscesses and erosion of adjacent viscera.
 In addition, perforation may reduce contraceptive efficacy and result in pregnancy.

-Partial or complete expulsion of Kyleena may occur resulting in the loss of contraceptive protection.
+Partial or complete expulsion of Kyleena may occur resulting in the loss of efficacy.
 Expulsion may be associated with symptoms of bleeding or pain, or it may be asymptomatic and go unnoticed.
 Kyleena typically decreases menstrual bleeding over time; therefore, an increase of menstrual bleeding may be indicative of an expulsion.
-Consider further diagnostic imaging, such as x-ray, if expulsion is suspected based on ultrasound [see WARNINGS AND PRECAUTIONS].
-The risk of expulsion may be increased when the uterus is not completely involuted.
+Consider further diagnostic imaging, such as x-ray, if expulsion is suspected based on ultrasound [see Clinical Considerations For Use And Removal ].
 In clinical trials, a 5-year expulsion rate of 3.5% (59 out of 1,690 subjects) was reported.

 Because the contraceptive effect of Kyleena is mainly due to its local effects within the uterus, ovulatory cycles with follicular rupture usually occur in women of fertile age using Kyleena.
 Ovarian cysts (reported as adverse reactions if they were abnormal, non-functional cysts and/or had a diameter >3 cm on ultrasound examination) were reported at least once over the course of clinical trials in 22% of women using Kyleena, and 0.6% of subjects discontinued because of an ovarian cyst.
 Most ovarian cysts are asymptomatic, although some may be accompanied by pelvic pain or dyspareunia.
 In most cases the ovarian cysts disappear spontaneously during two to three months observation.
 Evaluate persistent ovarian cysts.
 Surgical intervention is not usually required.